Logothetisv/README/README.md

 ```

 ##### Setting Up PHPMyAdmin
 To manage the databases easily, you can configure PHPMyAdmin.
-First, open the configuration file:
+First, open the configuration file and add the IP that we want access from:

 ```sh
 $ sudo vim /etc/httpd/conf.d/phpMyAdmin.conf
 ```

-After any necessary modifications, restart Apache:
+After any other necessary modifications, restart Apache:

 ```sh
 $ sudo service httpd restart